The Best Toaster in Australia for 2022

-Whether you demand café-perfect toast from your toaster or use it occasionally to heat up a treat (hello Sunday afternoon Pop Tart), a toaster can be a handy addition to your kitchen.
+Whether you demand café-perfect toast from your toaster or use it occasionally to heat up a treat (hello Sunday afternoon Pop Tart), a toaster is an essential bit of kitchen kit (like a kettle).
 A top toaster consistently produces evenly browned toast.
 It’s easy to use and even easier to clean.
-Here are Australia’s top toasters, chosen from hours of research that includes expert testing and real Aussie reviews.
+Here are Australia’s best toasters, chosen from hours of research that includes expert testing and real Aussie reviews.

 How we picked